ronaldbosma/azure-apim-samples/sanitize-response-headers/README.md

 - A Backend API that simulates a service returning various headers.
 - A Sanitizing API that applies policies to sanitize the response headers based on allowlist and blocklist methods.

+See the blog post [Sanitizing Response Headers in API Management](https://ronaldbosma.github.io/blog/2025/11/24/sanitizing-response-headers-in-api-management/) for a more detailed explanation.

 ## Deploy

 You need to have an API Management service already created in Azure.
 See [Azure Integration Services Quickstart](https://github.com/ronaldbosma/azure-integration-services-quickstart) for an easy way to create one.